iaklampanos/dj-vercereg/INSTALL.md

-Tools to install on a POSIX machine with mysql already installed:
+Steps to prepare dj-vercereg on a POSIX machine with mysql already installed:

 1. python manage.py syncdb
 2. python manage.py createsuperuser